 This relatively simple formula expresses this process in a nutshell:

 ΔTall = ΔTtropo × Mtropo – ΔTstrato × Mstrato = 0

 Indeed, the greenhouse gases partially trap the collected warmth in the troposphere, but because the stratosphere receives less back radiation through the CO2 blockade, it cools down very rapidly.
 The sum of both remains the same.

 The higher stratosphere then becomes affected, due to the CO2 blanket, by the much slower convection and mixing processes in the atmosphere.
-Large amounts of emitted CO2 cause a sort of “flash heating” in the atmosphere.
+Large amounts of emitted CO2 cause a sort of “flash heating” in the lower atmosphere.
 But this heat will never be entrapped for very long due to convection and mixing.
 When we look at the short-term aspects, it causes sudden melting of Arctic and Antarctic regions.
 In the longer term, it causes periods of melting and periods of extreme freezing – a less stable climate with more extremes indeed.

-It is crucial to understand the concept of equilibrium to fully understand the processes in the atmosphere.
+It is crucial to understand our concept of equilibrium to fully understand the processes in the atmosphere.
 Eventually, the strongly cooled stratosphere will receive what it is entitled to, although it might take some time.